When does registration open?

 What days will softball operate?

 CMBA holds their softball practices weekly on Tuesdays and Thursdays at 6:00pm for about one hour.
-Home games are generally scheduled on these days as well, with some exceptions on away games.
+Home games are generally scheduled on these days as well, with some exceptions.

 Do I need to be certified to coach?